Sondeyy/katacoda-scenarios/ros_example/step3.md

 if __name__ == '__main__':
     try:
-        talker()
+        publisher()
     except rospy.ROSInterruptException:
         pass
 </pre>

 This script creates an Publisher object, which will pubslish to the topic called *hello*.
+It initializes the node with the name *publisher*.
+The parameter *anonymous* appends a random number to the name to make it unique.
+Node names always have to be unique, but if you don't care, where the message came from, you may use an anonymous, unique name.
 The message type will be *String* from the standard messages.
+The message will also be logged to the terminal.
+It simply consists of "hello world" and an integer, which increses each cycle.
-It will then publish messages with 5Hz.
+It will then publish messages with 5Hz, unti it gets shutdown.

+By defining the parameter *queue_size*, we make the communication asynchronous.
+If we publish faster, than the messages can be send and there are more than 10 messages waiting, it will drop old messages.

-Make the script executable.
+Finally, make the script executable.
 `chmod 777 publisher/src/main.py`{{execute}}

+Let's move on to the subscriber!